In this blog, I will discuss a topic that plagues EVERY company, and that is how to secure remote access for our employees and our vendors.

 The more user entry points you have, the harder they are to manage, and the more exposed you are to an attack.
 By reducing network entry points to the least amount that are necessary, you increase your ability to monitor and block unwanted activity on your network.

-TIP #7: Apply the Principle of Least Privilege to Your rd Party Access and Entitlements
+TIP #7: Apply the Principle of Least Privilege to Vendor Access and Entitlements

 The principle of least privilege is the golden rule here.
 Provide third parties with only what they absolutely need to do their jobs at any time.